 Phase 2:The Proliferation Phase

-This phase begins at the fifth day and lasts about 21 – 28 days.
+This phase begins on the fifth day and lasts about 21 – 28 days.
 “The proliferation phase in poorly perfused tissue such as tendon, ligament, meniscus, or intervertebral disc can last up to 6 weeks.”

 In this phase, wound closure occurs with a network of collagen fibers.
-“For this collagen network to attain an almost identical construction of the original tissue, the tissue in this phase of would healing must be confronted with its normal physiological stress.”
+“For this collagen network to attain an almost identical construction of the original tissue, the tissue in this phase of wound healing must be confronted with its normal physiological stress.”

 Phase 3: The Consolidation Reconstruction Phase